 A natural burial ground is not a “cemetery in a wood” that would be missing the point.
 A woodland burial ground should, in time, look no different from any other woodland in the local area; in all probability it should look better as it is actively managed to encourage flora and fauna and to enhance biodiversity.
 There is no such thing as an unkempt grave in a natural burial ground and the graves that are marked are done so with a discreet stone plaque set almost flush with the forest floor.

 Which is greener, burial or cremation?

 The earliest known burials of anatomically modern humans date back at least 100,000 years and recent findings at the Sima de los Huesos site in northern Spain indicate deliberate burial practice in an early human ancestor species around 430,000 years ago.

 Burial was the traditional method of disposing of bodies in Britain for the past 5,000 years until cremations exceeded burials in the 1960s.
 The first official cremation since the Romans was in 1885 and by 2017 over 280 crematoria are operating accounting for over 70% of the deceased.

 In the UK cremation was originally pushed as the environmentally friendly option with the anti-burial slogan “keeping the land for the living”.
 In practice churchyards and cemeteries have helped protect the land from the living and in certain metropolitan areas they are a major contributor to green space.

-Crematoria consume large quantities of finite fossil fuels, usually LPG and total cremation times vary considerably, ranging from as little as 50 minutes up to in excess of 2 hours depending on body size and cause of death.
+Crematoria burn large quantities of finite fossil fuels, usually LPG and total cremation times vary considerably, ranging from as little as 50 minutes up to in excess of 2 hours depending on body size and cause of death.
 They contribute to the greenhouse effect which accelerates global warming leading to climate change and they produce significant amounts of atmospheric pollution from coffin glues, coffin liners, dental fillings and from plastics in artificial joints and implants.
 An average cremation uses approximately the equivalent fuel as a 500 mile car journey (roughly the distance from Dalton to Paris) and releases approximately 350kg of CO2 (carbon dioxide) equivalent into the atmosphere.